-The mission of the ENLACE Higher Education Master’s Program is to invest in the preparation of leadership in higher education that will create change responsive to the educational needs of Latina/o students and an increasingly diverse college student population.
-The program aims to support promising students to work as culturally competent and critical staff and administrators at institutions of higher education immediately after they graduate, aiding first-generation college students, economically challenged students, immigrants, and students from underrepresented groups.
-The program emphasizes on the Latina/o experience and provides knowledge & skills related to the history and development of colleges, universities, and community colleges, and to effective administrative practices at that level.
-It stresses an understanding of administrative and supervisory skills for the development and support of instructional systems at the collegiate level.
-The program also prepares highly qualified students for further graduate study and research in doctoral programs so they may pursue a path to tenured faculty and senior administrator positions at colleges and universities across the nation.
+The mission of the ENLACE Higher Education Master’s Program is to invest in the preparation of leadership in higher education that will create change responsive to the educational needs of Latinx students and an increasingly diverse college student population.
+The program aims to support promising students to work as culturally competent and critical staff and administrators at institutions of higher education immediately after they graduate, aiding first-generation college students, economically challenged students, immigrant students, and students from underrepresented groups.
+The program emphasizes on the Latinx experience and provides knowledge & skills related to the history and development of post-secondary institutions and effective administrative practices at that level.
+It also stresses an understanding of administrative and supervisory skills for the development and support of instructional systems at the collegiate level.
+Lastly, the program also prepares highly qualified students for further graduate study and research in doctoral programs so they may pursue a path to tenured faculty and senior administrator positions at colleges and universities across the nation.

-All students must fill out a FAFSA form in order to be eligible for loans, merit scholarships, and graduate assistantships which are often available to help you fund your graduate education.
+Students must fill out a FAFSA form or the Alternative Application for Illinois Financial Aid form (applicable to DACA students) in order to be eligible for loans, merit scholarships, and graduate assistantships which are often available to help you fund your graduate education.

 Please contact the director for more information.